equinor/fmu-ensemble/docs/usage.rst

 Basic knowlegde of Python is needed to use the module.
 For simple use, copy-paste from other projects will take you far.
-For something extra, it is strongly recommended to spend time learning the `Pandas`_ library and understand how you can in very short Python code do a lot of data processing and handling.
+For something extra, it is strongly recommended to spend time learning the `Pandas_` library and understand how you can in very short Python code do a lot of data processing and handling.
+Most data is exposed as Pandas dataframes.

 .. _Pandas: https://pandas.pydata.org/